The Staunch Prize Vs Crime Fiction

 - Modern Crime Fiction actively seeks to place women in the driving seat, especially via police procedurals and domestic noir.
 In comparison to screenwriting, where poor representations of violence against women are still rife, I’ve read over 300 published novels in the last two years, the vast majority of them crime fiction.
 I’ve actively sought out books that go against the ‘same old cliches’ The Staunch Prize mention and had no issues whatsoever finding them.
 They are literally everywhere.
 It’s almost as if this prize is behind the times.

 - This award ironically penalises female writers who want to process and share their own stories of violence (whatever that means).
 When the genre is finally taking the female POV seriously, this seems like an own goal and old fashioned.

-(By the way, my own novel, The Other Twin features a murder, stalking and a beating of a female character, so therefore would presumably not qualify for this award).
+My own novel, The Other Twin features a murder, stalking and beating of a female character.
+Presumably, it would not qualify for this award.

-So, despite trying to ensure I ‘practice what I preach’ on this blog when it comes to diversity, challenging tropes, etc it would appear I am now framed as ‘part of the problem’ just by virtue of writing crime fiction.
+I’ve always attempted to ‘practice what I preach’ on this blog when it comes to diversity, challenging tropes, etc. Yet it would appear I am now framed as ‘part of the problem’ just by virtue of writing crime fiction.
 This is more than a little ironic, when I’ve literally made it my life’s work to challenge sensational, ill-advising and downright shitty writing.